ingowald/optix7course/README.md

 ## Latest Updates:

+* 10/21/2020: Bugfix: all moduleCompileOptions and
+  pipelineCompileOptions are now properly zero-initialized by default.
+  Otherwise, variables not set in these struct might have invalid values.

 * 8/3/2020: Updated to also compile on OptiX 7.1

 * 1/3/2020: Several fixes and documentation adds to make project